Arizona is home to many species of wasps, which can be found in various habitats across the state.

 It has an impressive wingspan of up to 20 millimeters and can fly quickly from one location to another.

-The Mutillid Wasp is considered to be beneficial to humans since it helps control other insect populations by preying on their larvae.
+The Mutillid Wasp is considered beneficial to humans because it helps control other insect populations by preying on their larvae.

 Overall, it is not left out of our list of types of wasps in Arizona.